indrode/lament/articles/ruby2_chruby.markdown

     sudo make install

 Note that this lengthy `/.configure` command is required to point the installation to the correct brew-installed paths.
 At least that's what I needed to do on my Mountain Lion installation.
 You can safely ignore any warnings of type `unrecognized options: --with-openssl-dir`.

+_The much simpler way to update your Ruby is to use **ruby-build**:_

+    brew update
+    brew install ruby-build
+    ruby-build 2.0.0-p0 /opt/rubies/ruby-2.0.0-p0

 Once all these steps have succesfully run, you can do a `chruby 2.0` in your shell to switch to this version.